-The coronavirus disease 2019 (COVID-19) pandemic disrupted our lives and our healthcare systems and accounted for millions of illnesses across the globe ranging from mild to severe to deadly.
-COVID-19 vaccination is a critical tool in stopping this pandemic.
+The coronavirus disease 2019 (COVID-19) pandemic disrupted our lives and our healthcare systems, accounting for millions of illnesses across the globe that ranged from mild to severe to deadly.
+COVID-19 vaccination is a critical tool to end this pandemic.

 COVID-19 has sickened and killed millions of people worldwide.
-COVID-19 vaccines have been tested in clinical trials to determine that they are highly effective in stimulating our bodies to develop immunity and protect us from the disease.
-Therefore, COVID-19 vaccines are a critical tool in stopping the pandemic, resuming normal life, and protecting ourselves and others from this disease.
+Vaccination remains the best way to protect yourself and reduce the spread of the virus and help prevent new variants from emerging.
+COVID-19 vaccines are a critical tool in stopping the pandemic, resuming normal life, and protecting ourselves and others from this disease.

 COVID-19 is caused by a virus called Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
 It is caused by a strain of coronavirus not previously seen in humans.
 Coronaviruses, named for the crown-like spikes on their surfaces, are a large family of viruses, which circulate in humans and other animals such as pigs, bats, and cats.

 SARS-CoV-2 is the third novel coronavirus to emerge in this century and infect humans (the original SARS outbreak emerged in China in 2003 and the Middle East Respiratory Syndrome Coronavirus emerged in Saudi Arabia in 2012).
 It was first reported in Wuhan, China, in December 2019.
 COVID-19 was declared a global pandemic by the World Health Organization in March 2020.
 The United States declared a public health emergency for the COVID-19 pandemic in March 2020 as well.